liushoucheng/SPART/README.md

 ### 02_Gap patching
 SPART/02_Gap_patching/wfmash_ragtag.sh prefix ref region
 #### telomere patching
-We used telomeres identified in ONT reads >100kb.ONT reads with telomere sequence mapping to this locus based on minimap2 alignments were manually identified.
-The longest was selected as template , all others aligned to it and polished with Medaka v1.0.3:
+We used _submit_telomere.sh in ONT reads >100kb.ONT reads with telomere sequence mapping to this locus based on minimap2 alignments were manually identified.
+The longest was selected as template , all others aligned to it and polished with Medaka:

-medaka -v -i reads.fasta -d template.fasta -o medaka.fasta
+medaka -v -i ONT_tel_reads.fasta -d longest_ont_tel.fasta -o ont_tel_medaka.fasta

 Telomere signal in all HiFi reads was identified with the commands:

-_submit_telomere.sh reads.fasta
+_submit_telomere.sh hifi_reads.fasta

-Additional HiFi reads were recruited from a manual analysis of the simplified version of the string graph.
+Additional HiFi reads were recruited from a manual analysis.
 We looked for trimmed tips that could extend.
 All reads had telomere signal and were aligned to the medaka consensus and polished with Racon with the commands:

-minimap2 -t16 -ax map-pb medaka.fasta hifi_tel.fastq > medaka.sam
+minimap2 -t16 -ax map-pb ont_tel_medaka.fasta hifi_tel.fasta > medaka.sam

-racon hifi_tel.fastq medaka.sam medaka.fa > racon.fasta
+racon hifi_tel.fasta medaka.sam ont_tel_medaka.fasta > racon.fasta

 Finally, the polished result was patched into the assembly with ragtag patch or manually patched.
 ##### Citation
 https://github.com/marbl/CHM13-issues/blob/main/error_detection.md.
+#### Centromeric region analysis

+SPART/02_Gap_patching/Centromeric_region_analysis.sh workdir FASTA INDEX prefix CHIP1 CHIP2 threads

 ### 03_Polishing
 SPART/03_Polishing/calsv_snv.sh workdir ref threads
 ### 04_Evaluation